Leonard Maltin

-Leonard Michael Maltin (born December 18, 1950) is an American film critic and film historian, as well as an author of several mainstream books on cinema, focusing on nostalgic, celebratory narratives.
-He is perhaps best known for his book of film capsule reviews, Leonard Maltin's Movie Guide, published annually from 1969 to 2014.
+Leonard Michael Maltin (born December 18, 1950) is an American film critic, film historian, and author.
+He is known for his book of film capsule reviews, Leonard Maltin's Movie Guide, published from 1969 to 2014.
+Maltin was the film critic on Entertainment Tonight from 1982 to 2012.
+He currently teaches at the USC School of Cinematic Arts and hosts the weekly podcast Maltin on Movies.
+He served two terms as President of the Los Angeles Film Critics Association, and votes for films to be selected for the National Film Registry.